DigitalCreationsCo/cinematic-framework/README.md

 - **Learning Metrics**: The framework tracks the number of attempts and quality scores for each scene, calculating trend lines to provide real-time feedback on whether the system is "learning" (i.e., requiring fewer attempts to generate high-quality scenes).
 - **Visual Continuity**: Maintains character appearance and location consistency using reference images and **pre-generated start/end frames** for each scene, with intelligent skipping of generation if frames already exist in storage, now governed by persistent checkpoints.
 - **Cinematic Quality**: Professional shot types, camera movements, lighting, and transitions
-- **Persistent State & Resume Capability**: Workflow state is persisted in PostgreSQL via LangGraph checkpointers, allowing for robust resumption and enabling command-driven operations like STOP/RETRY.
+- **Persistent State & Resume Capability**: Workflow state is persisted in PostgreSQL via LangGraph checkpointers, allowing for robust resumption and enabling command-driven operations like STOP/RETRY via Pub/Sub commands.
 - **Comprehensive Schemas**: Type-safe data structures using Zod for all workflow stages, defined in [shared/schema.ts](shared/schema.ts).
-- **Automatic Retry Logic**: Handles API failures and safety filter violations, centrally managed via command handlers in the pipeline worker.
+- **Automatic Retry Logic**: Handles API failures and safety filter violations, centrally managed via command handlers in the pipeline worker service.

 ## Architecture

-The framework uses a **LangGraph state machine** running in a dedicated `pipeline-wrapper` service.
+The framework uses a **LangGraph state machine** running in a dedicated `pipeline-wrapper` service (using Node 20+).
 Execution is controlled via commands published to a Pub/Sub topic (`video-commands`).
 State changes are broadcast via another Pub/Sub topic (`video-events`), which the API server relays to connected clients via SSE.

 ```mermaid
 graph TD